Mobilize (mōbə-līz) – verb: to prepare and organize for active service

 WEDNESDAYS AROUND THE WORLD

-Each Wednesday at 7:30 pm disciple-makers from around the globe are interviewed and share how God is working in their lives, through their ministries, and impacting the world for Christ.
+The first Wednesday of the month at 7:30 pm disciple-makers from around the globe are interviewed and share how God is working in their lives, through their ministries, and impacting the world for Christ.
 Watch via our website, Facebook Live, Instagram, or Roku or Apple TV.

 DISCIPLESHIP & IMPACT EVENTS